-This stream focuses on the role of trees and forests in agroecological approaches to transforming livelihoods.
-It comprises contributions addressing how agroecological principles are being operationalized to improve the productivity and resilience of livelihoods in contexts that involve trees or forests.
-The scope over two sessions will cover field; farm or forest; landscape or community; and, whole food system; scales.
+This Stream focused on the role of trees and forests in agroecological approaches to transforming livelihoods.
+It comprised contributions addressing how agroecological principles are being operationalized to improve the productivity and resilience of livelihoods in contexts that involve trees or forests.
+The scope covered field; farm or forest; landscape or community; whole food system; and scales.

-Agroecological transitions have been classified as incremental or transformational, depending on the extent to which they represent a systemic change to the agricultural and food systems involved (Gliessman, 2016) and agroecological principles have been associated with each of these types of transition (HLPE, 2019).
+Agroecological transitions have been classified as incremental or transformational, depending on the extent to which they represent a systemic change to the agricultural and food systems involved (Gliessman, S.R.
+2016) and agroecological principles have been associated with each of these types of transition (HLPE, 2019).